Allama Iqbal International Airport: Future plans

-Pakistan Civil Aviation Authority (PCAA) has planned the expansion of the terminal building and the number of gates will be increased from 7 to 22, with a corresponding increase in remote bays.
-This will increase the annual passenger capacity of Lahore Airport from 6 million to 20 million which will be sufficient to cater to the passenger load for the next 15 to 20 years.
+The Pakistan Civil Aviation Authority (PCAA) has planned to expand the terminal building, increasing the number of gates from 7 to 22, along with a corresponding rise in remote bays.
+This expansion will boost the annual passenger capacity of Lahore Airport from 6 million to 20 million, which will be sufficient to accommodate passenger demand for the next 15 to 20 years.

 The new design of the Lahore Airport Expansion Project has inspiration from the national flower of Pakistan, Jasmine or locally known as "Chambeli".
-The airport will have 4 arms similar to 4 platters of Jasmine flower.
-The original building has Mughal architectural features but the new airport will have a blend of Spanish and Mughal Architecture.
+The airport will have four arms similar to four platters of jasmine flower.
+The original building has Mughal architectural features but the new airport will have a blend of Spanish and Mughal architecture.

-Gates in the main terminal building will be increased from seven to twenty-two.
-The present terminal building will not be demolished but will be expanded.
-The current parking area will be converted to arrival and departure lounges.
-The first phase that included the construction of the triple storey parking, in place of the front square lawn, has been complete and is now fully operational.
-The second phase which includes the upgradation of the main runway is underway.
+Gates in the main terminal building will increase from seven to 22.
+The existing terminal building will not be demolished but will be expanded.
+The current parking area will be converted into arrival and departure lounges.
+The first phase, which included the construction of a three-story parking facility in place of the front square lawn, has been completed and is now fully operational.
+The second phase, which involves upgrading the main runway, is currently underway.

 The design of the airport was developed by GilBartolomé Architects from Spain, following a contract awarded to international Spanish Firm, TYSPA International, which firm also worked on expanding the Madrid and São Paulo Airports.
 A Chinese firm, the China Construction Third Engineering Bureau, has been awarded the contract, worth US$382 million (RMB 2.6 billion CNY), to carry out the construction work.
 During the expansion of the airport, nearby road network has also been improved, which has helped to ease traffic congestion on the roads leading to the terminal.